AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Are SR-22s Required?

-You’ll need to have your insurance company file an SR-22 in California.
-An SR-22 proves that you have the state’s minimum required coverage.2 Your insurance company will file an SR-22 with the state’s Department of Motor Vehicles for you.
-You’ll have to maintain it for three years following your reinstatement date, typically.
+You’ll need to have your insurance company file an SR-22 with California’s Department of Motor Vehicles (DMV).
+An SR-22 proves that you have the state’s minimum required coverage.
+You’ll typically have to maintain it for three years following your reinstatement date.

 While the filing fee is only $15 to $40, SR-22 insurance is more expensive, as it designates you as a high-risk driver with a bad driving history.